 Records show that in 1874 the land the building was built on was registered to John Pitches and his brother Samuel Pitches.
 In 1863 the brothers established a store and hotel in one building.
 John Pitches and his wife raised their family here.
 In 1862 fire destroyed the wooden building.
 In 1883 the new building was built with schist.
 By now Samuel was no longer part of the business.
-We think he may have died.
+Andrew died in 1874.

 The business was run as a General Store and a butchery was added to the far end of the building, (we believe in the 1890’s).
 In-between the two businesses there was family accommodation.
 There were also two lean-to extensions built at the rear of the building, maybe shop storage and certainly family accommodation.

 John Pitches's wife died in 1907 and after a few years he returned to Melbourne where he established a property called "Ophir".
 He died in 1920 in Melbourne Australia where he had originally come from in 1862.
 The building was left to his heirs, William and Andrew his sons, and James and Eliza Pitches.
 William and Andrew lived in Ophir and James and Eliza, his nephew and niece in Australia.
 Eliza was named as spinster of Australia!